Program overview

 An applicant whose primary language is not English may fulfill the English language proficiency requirement in one of the following ways:

-- Test of English as a Foreign Language (TOEFL ibt) score of 86 with no section less than 20 (Internet-based).
+- Test of English as a Foreign Language (TOEFL iBT including TOEFL iBT Home Edition) minimum score of 86 (Internet-based, with no section less than 20).

-- International English Language Testing System (IELTS) score of 6.5 with no section less than 6.0 (Academic version).
+- International English Language Testing System (IELTS) score of 6.5 (with no section less than 6.0).

-- Pearson Test of English (PTE) score of 59, or higher (academic version).
+- Pearson Test of English (PTE) score of 59 or higher

-- Canadian Academic English Language test (CAEL) score of 70 with no section less than 60.
+- Canadian Academic English Language test (CAEL) overall score of 70 (no section less than 60).

-- Academic Communication Certificate (ACC) score of B+ in each course.
+- Academic Communication Certificate (ACC) minimum of B+ in each course.

 Deadlines